 An introduction to the field of Chemical Engineering & Biological Engineering.
 The tools of Chemical Engineering are introduced including mobile computational devises and Computer applications.
 Chemical production facilities will be included.
-Basic Biological Principles are
+Basic Biological Principles are reviewed including - The monomers and polymers of biological substances as well as cell structure and function will be introduced.
+The Central Dogma of biology will be introduced and explained.
 Prerequisite: GE 101